 Divided in two by the Connecticut River that runs through it, the state of Connecticut is a beautiful place to explore that is all too often overlooked by visitors, who instead head to nearby New York or Boston.
 This means that you can see the authentic side of New England without the crowds, and there certainly is a lot for you to experience.

 As it was one of the original 13 colonies, the state is home to many of the country’s oldest towns and settlements.
-As such, there is a myriad of fascinating historical sights and cultural landmarks for you to check out, with many of them related to the area’s rich seafaring past.
+As such, there is a myriad of fascinating historical tourist attractions and cultural landmarks, with many of the best places to visit in Connecticut relate to the area’s rich seafaring past.

 With many of its main cities to be found on the Long Island Sound, there is a gorgeous stretch of scenic shoreline for you to discover, while many excellent state parks lie waiting in its interior.